 English for Academic Purposes (EAP) Courses for Graduate Students: The core of the ELI’s offerings consists of a full range of credit-bearing English for Academic Purposes courses for international graduate students in all U-M schools and colleges.
 In the fall and winter semesters, ELI offers over 30 EAP courses, which students take concurrently with their graduate coursework.
 Our EAP curriculum incorporates the findings of the latest research in discourse and genre analysis in order to provide students with the linguistic and communicative skills they need to become effective, fully-participating members of the academic community at U-M and to excel in their academic and professional careers in the future.

-GSI Training Program: A comprehensive program of language and pedagogy courses for prospective and current graduate student instructors (GSIs) in LSA and other U-M schools.
-This program directly supports the instructional mission of the University by providing international GSIs with training and practice in the language of the classroom and techniques for establishing effective relationships with their students and leading effective discussions and lab sessions.
+GSI Program: A comprehensive program of language and pedagogy courses for prospective and current graduate student instructors (GSIs) in LSA and other U-M schools.
+This program directly supports the instructional mission of the University by providing international GSIs with instruction and practice in the language of the classroom and techniques for establishing effective relationships with their students and leading effective discussions and lab sessions.

 Summer Intensive Programs: Full-time summer intensive programs for students who have been accepted into degree programs at the University of Michigan or other US institutions of higher education.
 We currently offer three programs: English for Academic Purposes, English for Business Studies, and English for Legal Studies.